HeardLibrary/linked-data/vanderbot/README.md

 For background and information about the project, see [this video](https://youtu.be/dF9JX8y7CFI).

-**Important note:** As far as I know, v1.6.2 has fixed the issues with v1.5 in addition to adding additional capabilities.
-However, v1.6.2 should still probably be consiered beta, with v1.4 as the last stable release.

 ## Description

 This project is currently focused on author disambiguation and association with identifiers in Wikidata.
 The code associated with this work is referred to as "VanderBot" and it does the work for the [Wikidata VanderBot bot](https://www.wikidata.org/wiki/User:VanderBot), a non-autonomous bot.